-Imagine you want to shop for a gift on your family PC and leave no evidence of the search – no history, no cookies, no blown surprise.
+Imagine you want to shop for a gift on your family PC and leave no evidence of the search – no history, no cookies, no ruined surprise.
 IE8 has a new privacy mode that will respect Parental Controls settings and keep your family safe, but won’t record any session information and leaves no evidence of searches or page visits.
-You just open a New Tab, then select Private Browsing.
-All your actions in that session will not be recorded.
+You just open a new tab, and then select Private Browsing.
+All your actions while browsing using that tab will not be recorded.

-IE7 had a robust Delete Browsing History to clean up the browser.
-Users could choose browser content to delete or delete it all – cookies, add-ons, history, temporary files.
-In IE8, delete is smarter and more respectful of your preferences.
-When you delete in IE8, you can choose to preserve the data from sites in your Favorites, so the cookies and temporary files you rely on most stay in the browser and don’t impact your day-to-day use of the web.
+IE7 had a robust Delete Browsing History feature to clean up the browser.
+Users could choose which browser content to delete or to delete it all – cookies, add-ons, history, and temporary files.
+In IE8, deleting content is improved so that it is more respectful of your preferences.
+When you delete in IE8, you can choose to preserve the data from the sites in your Favorites.
+That way, the cookies and temporary files you rely on most stay in the browser and don’t impact your day-to-day use of the web.

 Privacy Advisor

 A subtle form of privacy loss can come from surveillance of web usage.
-While users expect that a site knows they visited, the site can include content from other websites with no indication to the user.
-Go to your most popular news or sports site and you’d be amazed to see how many different unrecognizable websites are delivering content to the page.
-That content can gather information about the user’s visit.
-If that content from the other site is included by many sites, a website owner can track a user’s browsing behavior across those sites and build a rich history of web usage – without the user’s awareness or consent.
+While you might expect that a site knows when you visit, the site can include content from other websites that might also track your visit without any indication that they are doing so. .
+As a result, a website can track your browsing behavior across those sites and build a rich history of your web browsing – without your awareness or consent.

-IE8 includes a Privacy Advisor, which assesses your exposure to third-party content silently in the background.
-When a site passes a certain threshold for serving third-party content, you receive a notification and can view a Privacy Report.
-The report indicates sites that are delivering content to your current site.
-You can to learn more about those content providers or block certain content providers on a particular site or for any site.
-And you can turn the Privacy Advisor off entirely if this is not a concern for you.
+IE8 includes Privacy Advisor, which assesses your exposure to third-party content.
+When a site passes a certain threshold for exposure, you’ll receive a notification and a privacy report.
+The report shows the sites that are delivering content to the site you are viewing.
+You can choose to learn more about those sites, or block certain content providers on a particular site or for any site, or to turn Privacy Advisor off.